jacobtomlinson/website/content/posts/2020/2020-02-19-dask-clusters-overview.md

 ## Adaptivity

 Ephemeral clusters are also generally easier to scale as you will likely have an automated mechanism for starting workers.
-The Dask scheduler maintains an estimate of how long it expects the outstanding work to take to complete.
+The Dask scheduler maintains an estimate of how long it expects the outstanding work will take to complete.
 If the scheduler has a mechanism for starting and stopping workers then it will scale up the workers in an attempt to complete all outstanding work within 5 seconds.
 This is referred to as adaptive mode.

 The mechanisms for starting and stopping workers are added via plugins.
 Many of the implementations we are about to discuss include this logic.

 ## Connectivity

 Dask uses TCP to communicate between client, scheduler and workers by default.
 This means that all of these components must be on a TCP/IP network with open routes between the machines.
 Many connectivity problems step from firewalls or private networks blocking connections between certain components.
-An example of this would be running Dask on a cloud platform like AWS, but running the Python session and client on your laptop while using the free wifi in a coffee shop.
+An example of this would be running Dask on a cloud platform like AWS, but running the Python session and client on your laptop while sitting in a coffee shop using the free wifi.
 You must ensure you are able to route traffic between components, either by exposing the Dask cluster to the internet or by connecting your laptop to the private network via a VPN or tunnel.

-There is also [ongoing work to add support for UCX](https://blog.dask.org/2019/06/09/ucx-dgx) to Dask, which will allow it to make use of Infiniband or NVLINK networks where they are available.
+There is also [ongoing work to add support for UCX](https://blog.dask.org/2019/06/09/ucx-dgx) to Dask, which will allow it to make use of InfiniBand or NVLink networks where they are available.

 ## Cluster Managers